jpmorganis/expert-chainsaw/README.md

-🪚 EXPERT CHAINSAW
+🪚 EXPERT-CHAINSAW

-Expert Chainsaw – A modular framework to automate tasks, chain workflows, and handle errors efficiently.
+A modular framework for automating tasks, chaining workflows, and handling errors efficiently.

-EXPERT CHAINSAW
+EXPERT-CHAINSAW

 Welcome to Expert Chainsaw!
 This repository helps you cut through complex workflows, automate repetitive tasks, and manage multi-step processes like a pro.
 Whether you’re a developer, data engineer, or automation enthusiast, this is the right tool for smarter automation.

-🌟 KEY FEATURES
+🌟 Key Features

 Task Chaining – Connect tasks into seamless pipelines